zackycodes/Vengeance/README.md

 Configuration;
 The default search depth is set to 3, but this can be adjusted via user input or environment variables (DEPTH) depending on the interface used

-* Standard Play: Run the compiled binary to enter the interactive start() loop, where you can select your side and input moves in standard notation
+* __Standard Play__: Run the compiled binary to enter the interactive start() loop, where you can select your side and input moves in standard notation
-* Command Mode: The engine can be initialized via the talk() function to receive direct string-based commands
+* __Command Mode__: The engine can be initialized via the talk() function to receive direct string-based commands

 ## Notes
 Have Fun!